thelink2012/modloader/doc/Creating Your Own Plugin.md

  An example is, *a.model* has the same behaviour as another *a.model* but not the same as *b.model*.
  Two files with the same behaviour will never be installed at the same time.

+ _Special Note 1_: The highest bit of the `behaviour` is reserved and shouldn't be touched.
- _Special Note_: Since the object is non-const, it's important to note that you shall not write to any field of `file` other than `behaviour` during this event.
+ _Special Note 2_: Since the object is non-const, it's important to note that you shall not write to any field of `file` other than `behaviour` during this event.

 #### InstallFile -- `bool   InstallFile(const modloader::file& file)`